 Lunchtime With Type 2 Diabetes

-(BlackDoctor.org) — While breakfast is often the most skipped meal of the day, lunch can often be the unhealthiest.
-Fast-food restaurants and food courts generally reign supreme over more healthy options, mostly because we’re almost always in such a rush.
+(BlackDoctor.org) — If breakfast is the most neglected meal of the day, lunch can often be the most hurried.
+Fast-food restaurants and food courts often win out over more healthy options because we lead such hectic lives.
 But they don’t have to be your only option — and, in fact, they shouldn’t be your first choice if you have type 2 diabetes.

 In general, try to pack your own lunch whenever possible — the health benefits can be enormous.
 Short on prep time?
 Put these quick and nutritious lunch ideas on your diabetes menu to fill you up and keep your blood sugar in check.